 If you would like to raise a formal objection, you can do so by writing to Ben Skelton, Director of Dig Deep, or to our Chair of Trustees.
-Contact details can be found on the Contact Us page.
+Our contact details can be found here.

-If you are dissatisfied or would like further clarification about the legal guidelines that charities must observe we refer you to the following organizations:
+If you are dissatisfied or would like further clarification about the legal guidelines that charities must observe we refer you to the following organisations:

 The Charity Commission